 Delivery

-In the Delivery step, there is no need to preload a Subscription List as GeoFence campaigns deliver messages based on mobile app users' physical location.
-Only subscribers that have Opted-in to LBS services of the app, registered by the SDK, will be eligible to receive the push notification.
+In the Delivery step, there is no need to preload a Subscription List, as GeoFence campaigns deliver messages based on mobile app users' physical location.
+Only subscribers that have opted in to LBS services of the app, registered by the SDK, will be eligible to receive the push notification.

-In the green confirmation box will show the number of subscribers eligible to receive GeoFence messages, while the gray box will show ineligible subscribers.
+The green confirmation box will show the number of subscribers eligible to receive GeoFence messages, while the gray box will show ineligible subscribers.

 For Push Notifications, the list of subscribers eligible to receive the Push must be registered through the SDK integration.